ryansolid/babel-plugin-jsx-dom-expressions/README.md

 Keep in mind given the independent nature of binding updates there is no guarentee of order using spreads at this time.
 It's under consideration.

-### (( ))

-The library uses double outer parenthesis in an expresion to indicate the content is static and should not be wrapped.

 ## Work in Progress